NithinKalidas/Appian/Generic.md

 ## 5. What are the deployment challenges you have faced?

 ## 6. What are necessary checks for pre deployement and post deployment?
-Missing Precedents
+PreDeployment :
+Create all necessary DB scripts and organise to one script Checking Missing Precedents
+Scheduler Process Model check
 Security Summary
 Proper exporting of all objects
 Inspecting all objects and fixing issues if any Importing the objects

+Post Deployment :
+Security Checks
+Error in Logs
+Change in Constant for Post scheduler Process

 ## 7. How do you check is document exist or not in your application?
 getcontentobjectdetailsbyid()

 ## 8. How do you delete the document which is older than 2 years, when your unaware of document Id?
 Using "Delete Documents Created Before Date" smart service in the PRocess model, by chosing the

 ## 9. What are the stages appian recommend to use in Project ?
+Dev (Development)
+SIT (System Integration Testing)
+UAT (User Acceptance Testing)
+Pre Production
+Production

 ## 10. What is Portal and how does sign in and sign out works?